 If Earth is a sphere, how is it possible for flat-Earthers to show us “images of flat Earth” taken from high-altitude balloons?
 These are the modus operandi of unscrupulous flat-Earthers to obtain such images in an attempt to deceive us.

-- In such footage, notice that there is plenty of scenes showing a convex horizon, a flat horizon, and a concave horizon.
+- Obtain footage from a high-altitude balloon that was recorded using a fisheye lens.
+There will be scenes showing a convex horizon, a flat horizon, and a concave horizon.

-If successful, these new victims would help to circulate the memes and would not bother searching for the original footage to confirm the facts.
+If successful, these new victims would help you circulate the memes and not bother to search for the original footage to confirm the facts.

 The original video used in the illustration